Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 Castor Oil to Induce labor

 The theory behind using castor oil to induce labor is that it causes intestinal cramping and diarrhea, which stimulate the uterus, thus producing prostaglandins, which then cause contractions.
 Another example of this type of irritation is seen in the connection between urinary tract infections and preterm labor.
-As with the other methods, this will not be effective if your body is not already close to labor.
+As with the other methods, this will not be effective if the mother's body is not already close to labor.

 • Scramble it with 3 eggs.

+As an alternative to using castor oil to induce labor, evening primrose oil can be used to naturally ripen the cervix as it is an excellent natural source of prostaglandins.
 It comes in a softgel that can be taken orally or inserted vaginally before bed.
 Oral use can start as early as 34 weeks and cervical application at full term.

 References